elastic/integrations/packages/tychon/docs/README.md

 ### File System Certificates

 TYCHON searches the computer and hard drive for certificate files that stored in a keystore and outside of a keystore.

 **Exported fields**
-**Exported fields**

 | Field | Description | Type |